discordjs/guide/guide/creating-your-bot/commands-with-user-input.md

 Sometimes you'll want users to give you input that ranges from X to Y, but nothing outside of that.
 Additionally, you want to make sure that they do give you an actual number and not random characters.
 A good example of this would be a `!prune` command, where it deletes X messages in the channel, depending on what the user inputs.

-The first step would be to check if the input they give is an actual number.
+The first step would be to check if the input they gave is an actual number.

 ```js
 else if (command === 'prune') {